trentyou/trentyou.github.io/_posts/2014-12-2-Current progress and first post.md

-Don't even wanna mention this monstrosity:
+Not to mention this monstrosity:

 > (void)animateWithDuration:(NSTimeInterval)duration
                       delay:(NSTimeInterval)delay